+ CITY OF FRESNO – FULTON MALL (March 2016 – October 2017)

 + UNIVERSITY OF CALIFORNIA, LOS ANGELES, Los Angeles, California: Sculpture Conservation Studio holds an ongoing contract to conserve the Bruin Bear, Richard Serra’s T.E.U.C.L.A., and the Franklin D. Murphy Sculpture Garden, which consists of 79 outdoor sculptures.

 + AZTEC BREWERY, City of San Diego, San Diego, California: The Aztec Brewery was a historical brewery located in San Diego until its demolish in 1989.
 The brewery’s furnishings and decorative objects were removed by the City of San Diego because of their cultural significance.
-Currently, Sculpture Conservation Studio is responsible for conserving these objects, including a full bar, chandeliers, wooden door, tiled bar area, and stain glass windows.
-They will be installed in a new and historically accurate Aztec Brewery.
+Sculpture Conservation Studio documented and conserved these objects, including a full bar, chandeliers, wooden door, tiled bar area, and stain glass windows.

 + LA LAVANDERIA FOUNTAIN, La Purisima Mission State Historic Park, Lompoc, California: Founded in 1787, La Purisima Mission is the 11th mission of the 21 Spanish Missions in California.
 La Lavanderia is an original architectural feature that was used to wash clothes.
 A large round concrete pool with two sets of steps into the pool, water came out of two sandstone fountainheads with a relief of a human face on each.
 In recent history, La Lavanderia was neglected so that the fountainheads were deteriorated and the pool was crowded with biological growth.
 Sculpture Conservation Studio reproduced and installed new fountainheads as well as conserved the basin to good working condition.